 Hudson NY Shorts is a mixed genre short film festival with entries from local and global filmmakers.
 Each film program will include both narrative and documentary shorts.
 Comedy, Urban, LGBTQQI, Music Videos, Drama, Animation, Experimental and other genres will be selected to create two eclectic 70-minute mixes that will make audiences think, feel and expand.

-Bonnie O’Neill is a filmmaker who has also taught production, screenwriting and film history in San Francisco for nearly two decades.
+Bonnie O’Neill is a film professor who has taught film production, screenwriting and history in San Francisco for nearly two decades.
 Her M.A. work in Film from SF State University emphasized screenwriting.
 Her love of storytelling is evidenced throughout her life as a novelist, filmmaker, story consultant and editor.
-Now a resident of Hudson, New York, she continues to consult on films with an eye and ear for story.
+Currently she mentors over 20 short films a year with an eye and ear for story.
 Her own directorial work has taken her from sets in SF to shooting at the hospital where AIDS was first observed in the Congo.
 Ms. O’Neill is excited to contribute to the emerging world of short content with Hudson NY Shorts.

 •Ken Schretzmann, A.C.E.
 Film Editor

-Credits include The Secret Life of Pets, Toy Story 3, as well as a diverse range of studio and indie projects.
+Credits include Toy Story, The Lorax, The Secret Lives of Pets as well as a diverse range of indie projects.

-Hudson, New York reflects an historic and diverse arc of creativity.
+Hudson, New York reflects a historic and diverse arc of creativity.
 It was home to the first art school,

-the Hudson River School, and now the Marina Abramovic Institute.
+the Hudson River School, and is now a hub for artists, writers and filmmakers.
 Hudson NY Shorts is an extension

 of this creative spirit.
-For more information on this jewel of a city, its world class art scene and what makes it one of the greatest
+For more information on its world class art scene and what makes it one of the greatest

 New York Times: Hudson, N.Y.: An Elegant Transformation